oguh1-61803/biomeld-catheter-controller/README.md

 > # Design of controllers for biohybrid actuators of catheters

-This implementation utilises Neuroevolution of Augmenting Topologies (NEAT) and Hypercube-based Neuroevolution of Augmenting Topologies (HyperNEAT) to design controllers of biohybird actuators (BHAs) focused on catheters.
+This implementation utilises Neuroevolution of Augmenting Topologies (NEAT) and Hypercube-based Neuroevolution of Augmenting Topologies (HyperNEAT) to design controllers of soft actuator morphologies (SAMs) - sometimes called biohybird actuators (BHAs) - focused on catheters.
 In order to represent and evaluate the controllers generated, BHA morphologies and the effect induced by the controllers are simulated in a physics engine: Voxelyze, which can be found in the following GitHub repository:

 https://github.com/skriegman/reconfigurable_organisms.

-To adapt the physics engine to the dynamics of BHAs, two modifications to the source code were performed.
+To adapt the physics engine to the dynamics of SAMs, two modifications to the source code were performed.
 The modifications can be found in:

 * https://github.com/Antisthenis/reconfigurable_organisms/commit/80ae5d9af6f381d565fa4885ba1672f2813a8a28